 This moment of receiving the trophy made all the practice, WORTH IT!

 You might have time to play Skittle Bowl.
-It's harder than real bowling but still fun.
+It's harder than real bowling but it's still fun.
 Just make sure you don't miss class!

 By Prof. Stats (c) 2020 Author of The Path to Excellence and From Excellence to Success

 (Some can talk like they know everything, but talk is cheap.
-Showing you have game in competition will speak volumes.)
+Showing you have game

 This is more bowling and golf related than other sports, but in almost every sport, a certain type of shoe is needed.
 In some sports, shoes may be the only equipment you’ll need.
 Bowling and golf are the two biggest equipment required sports, you can participate in.
 Bowling balls, wrist supports and gloves gives you options.
 Golf clubs and balls are designed for both the pros and the weekend golfer.
 If your sport uses any equipment including shoes, then you also should prepare, as any equipment can actually be obsolete due to the technology advances in most sports.
 Where you store your equipment could be another disaster waiting to happen.
 Inspecting your equipment after use and the day before your match should be one of your routines as well.
 If you lend your equipment to anyone, there are a few things to consider as well.
 Or if you borrow someone else’s equipment, you have a few responsibilities.
-There are also some equipment that has interchangeable parts, which can break or not work at the worst possible time.
+There is also some equipment that has interchangeable parts, which can break or not work at the worst possible time.
 Who said that all the technical advances are good things?
 Updating equipment is a must from time to time, but is it time?
 Depending on your sport, your equipment could make you money using it.
 In certain sports, your equipment may make you money in the future by way of a contract.
 So checking and taking care of equipment should be a weekly occurrence.

 The shoes you compete in can and will break down over time.
 If you compete outdoors and your shoes got wet from the rain, you’ll need to check them more often.
 Even shoes that are water resistant may get a little stiff after getting wet.
 Where you store your shoes between competitions could make a huge difference.
 Where you live can also play a part, in how often you’ll need to buy a new pair.
 Golf shoes no longer requires metal spikes, but the plastic spikes can break and the spikes need replacing after several months.
 Checking your golf spikes should be done after you play a round and clean the soles.
 It’s easier to remove grass and dirt before it hardens.
 NOTE: I had a pair of spike less golf shoes, and was in my Saturday club when I went to hit a ball on a hill.
 I slipped and hit my ball 50 yards instead of the 150 I needed to make the green.
 It was the last round in those shoes.
 Even with the slightly wet grass from the morning rain, it was the first time I ever slipped in spike less shoes.
 Spiked shoes for football, baseball and other field events have different size and type of spikes, with some for wet conditions.
 Basketball shoes even has variety, with high tops to support your ankles.
 Bowling shoes have interchangeable heels and soles for the different and varies type of approaches.
 Bowling shoes may also need a steel brush if they slide more than normal.
 Also use your “diapers” when you go to the restroom or change to your street shoes to avoid water.
 Always check your shoes before you throw any shot as you still might have stepped somewhere that changed your sliding foot.
 I also have an alignment arrow on my sliding shoe.
 You may not think much about this, but I’m checking where my shoe is even in practice because of ball movement.
 This also helps to know I have taken off my “diaper”, so I won’t injure myself.